Berkeley-CS195/sp23/assignments/essay2.md

 ## Submission

-The essay will be submitted in [bCourses](https://bcourses.berkeley.edu/courses/1521861/assignments/8568483).
+The essay will be submitted in bCourses (URL TODO).
 Please visit our syllabus for our [Accommodations policy](../about.html#accommodations).

 ## Grading and Rubric